abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter01.md

 posture or the method: it’s how you approach establishing the mind, bringing attention to the object of meditation, sustaining and working with continuity.
 Where does the mind go?
 Does it drift?
 Does it get loose and nebulous?
-Or does it hone in on the minutiae of the mind and get tied up and tight?
+Or does it home in on the minutiae of the mind and get tied up and tight?

 Pay attention to what the mind is doing.
 Balance is an important quality